Vibha-13/nova-faq-assistant/README.md

 ✨ Credits

-Designed with love by Sol
+Designed with love by Vibha
 Chat assistant powered by Nova 🧠